ankbhatia19/ROS2-Containerized/README.md

 ### Prerequisites:

 1. [Docker](https://docs.docker.com/get-docker/)
+   1. Install Docker using above link
-   1. Ensure Docker is enabled to run on startup
+   2. Ensure Docker is enabled to run on startup and added to the `docker` group.
+Restart your computer after running these commands:

+      ```bash
+      sudo systemctl enable docker.service
+      sudo sustemctl enable containerd.service
+      sudo usermod -aG docker $USER
+      ```
 2. Make, which can be installed using `sudo apt install build-essential` on most Debian based systems.

 ### Setup Guide: